sinclairtarget/um/README.md

 about Pandoc's flavor of Markdown and the formatting options available to you when you are writing a man page in Markdown.

-`um`'s own man pages are written in Markdown and converted using Pandoc, so they could also make a good reference.
+`um`'s own [man pages](/doc) are written in Markdown and converted using Pandoc, so they could also make a good reference.

 ## Installation
+`um` is currently available only for MacOS.

 You can install `um` via [Homebrew](http://brew.sh/):
 ```
 $ brew install sinclairtarget/wst/um